anniedsheen/Teko_eCommerce_Analysis/README.md

 **Stakeholder Request**

-Leadership requested this analysis in Q1 2023 to understand how the COVID-19 pandemic impacted sales performance from 2019-2022.
+Leadership requested this analysis in Q2 2023 to understand how the COVID-19 pandemic impacted sales performance from 2019-2022.
 The period represents a critical inflection point for technology retailers, with dramatic shifts in consumer behavior, supply chain disruptions, and evolving work-from-home requirements.

-Understanding these performance patterns will inform strategic planning for the year, including loyalty program investment, marketing allocation, and potential product line expansion decisions.
+Understanding these performance patterns will inform strategic planning for 2024 priorities, including loyalty program investment, marketing allocation, and potential product line expansion decisions.
 The insights from this analysis will be particularly valuable as we navigate the post-pandemic market normalization and prepare for potential future disruptions.

 Insights and recommendations are provided on the following key areas:

 - **Revenue Trends and Growth Analysis:** Overall sales performance, monthly and yearly growth rates, and key inflection points
-- **Financial Performance Metrics:** Analysis of refund rates, AoV, and their impact on profitability across product categories
+- **Refund Impact Analysis:** Refund behavior across product categories, including refund rates, associated costs, and their effects on profitability
 - **Loyalty Program Performance:** Evaluation of the new loyalty program's impact on repeat purchases and revenue contribution

-The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targeted SQL queries regarding various business questions can be found here [link].
+- **Regional Performance Segementation** Sales performance across regions, focusing on differences in revenue, AOV, and customer behavior

 # Executive Summary